-During this area, Liz finally woke up and began to gain stats, but it was a little too late.
+During this area, Liz finally “woke up,” so to speak, and began to gain stats, but it was a little too late.
 She was still the weakest member of the party, but she was also the fastest.
 This meant we were relying on her to put paid to dangerous enemy groups with her Ice spell.
-If only her Mana would rise!
+If only her Mana stat would rise!

 We plucked Magi from each of Ki’s extremities, as well as from her digestive system and properly four-chambered heart (these maps are really lovingly rendered, take a look).
 There was only one MAGI remaining, held in Ki’s brain.
 This uncomfortable brain surgery was made even more uncomfortable by some of Ki’s own “Phagocyt” cells, who were guarding the MAGI and essentially functioned as a boss.
 One downside to FFLII’s set encounters with “minor” enemies is that their number is always randomized.
 You could end up fighting one Phagocyt, three, seven, or even nine.
 We got on the high end, and they nearly melted the party in half.

-Ki, depowered but all right, was able to recover, and wished us well on the rest of our journey.
+Ki, depowered but otherwise on the mend, and she wished us well on the rest of our journey.
 Which raises a good question: where now?
-With Ashura dead, Ki recovered and Dad having told us off, we actually don’t have an active plot for the first time in the game.
+With Ashura dead, Ki recovered and Dad having wandered off, we actually don’t have an active plot for the first time in the game.
 It only stands to reason to climb the Pillar of Sky and go exploring, but I have to say how odd it is to be hanging here all of a sudden.
 It just so happens that right now I’m reading a recent translation of the 1001 Nights, and reached the first point when Scheherazade is not telling a story nested within her original story.
 It takes a while for her to get to that point, and it’s incredibly jarring!
 All around me the plots are ending after such long runs.
 What does it mean?